 E-1.3.5 Farmers do not intentionally introduce or release invasive species.
-Source: 100 of the World's Worst Invasive Alien Species, IUCN/ SSC Invasive Species Specialist Group. ✓ • • • • • Requirement Type Scope Code E-2 Wastewater & Solid Waste Management Basic Intermediate Advanced Small Farms Large Farms IMS Commercial Partner IMS Provider Individual Farms E-2.1.1 At wet mill, water usage is measured and documented. ✓ • • • • E-2.1.2 Measures to reduce water use in wet mill are implemented. ~ • • • • E-2.1.3 Wet mill wastewater is not discharged into aquatic ecosystems without demonstrating that the discharged water meets all legal regulations and that the physical and biochemical characteristics do not degrade the quality of the water body ✓ ٠ • • • E-2.1.4 Human sewage, sludge, domestic wastewater, and hazardous wastes should be properly treated according to local legislation, and not discharged into aquatic ecosystems or used in production or processing activities. √ ٠ • • • E-2.2.1 There's is a solid waste management system for storage, treatment and disposal, based on local conditions.
-Waste is not left on site and is not burned. ~ • ٠ • • E-2.2.2 Solid wastes are separated and recycled based on available waste management, recycling, and disposal options. ~ ٠ • • • E-2.2.3 Organic waste is either composted, processed to be used as organic material, or used as input for other processes. ~ • • • • •
+Source: 100 of the World's Worst Invasive Alien Species, IUCN/ SSC Invasive Species Specialist Group.
+V • • • • • E-1.3.6 Conservation of biodiversity, including protected or endangered native flora and fauna and soil biota is supported.
+Producers implement conservation practices as per applicable national GAP programs/standards ✓ • • • • • Code E-2 Wastewater & Solid Waste Management Basic Requirement T ype Advanced Small Farms Large Farms Scope IMS Commercial Partner IMS Provider Individual Farms E-2.1.1 Water usage is measured and documented. ~ • • • • E-2.1.2 Water sources have been identified and are conserved by recycling, by using reduced amounts so as not to endanger their sustainability.
+V • • • • E-2.1.3 Measures to reduce water use are implemented.
+Wet mill wastewater is not discharged into aquatic ecosystems without demonstrating that the discharged water meets all legal regulations and that the physical and biochemical characteristics do not degrade the quality of the water body √ • • • • E-2.1.4 Human sewage, sludge, domestic wastewater, and hazardous wastes should be properly treated according to local legislation, and not discharged into aquatic ecosystems or used in production or processing activities. ✓ • • • • • E-2.2.1 There's is a solid waste management system for storage, treatment and disposal, based on local conditions.
+Waste is not left on site and is not burned. ~ • • • • •

-E-3 Energy, Emissions & Climate Change Requirement T уре Scope Code Basic Intermediate Advanced Small Farms Large Farms IMS Commercial Partner IMS Provider Individual Farms E-3.1.1 The main types of energy sources used in coffee production and processing are identified and quantified, including removable energy.
-Measures are taken to increase energy efficiency (Kwh/ year).
-The use of renewable energy sources is maximized. ✓ • • • • E-3.1.2 The main sources of greenhouse gases (GHGs) emissions in coffee production and processing are identified and quantified.
-Including emissions from fossil fuels and electricity, fertilizer, waste and wastewater. ~ • • • • E-3.1.3 Farm or processing site has Carbon Neutral Certification. ~ ٠ ٠ ٠ • E-3.1.4 Farms have conducted and divulgated a climate risk assessment plan. ~ • • ٠ •
+E-2.2.2 Solid wastes are separated and recycled based on available waste management, recycling, and disposal options. ~ • • • • • E-2.2.3 Organic waste is either composted, processed to be used as organic material, or used as input for other processes. ✓ • • • • • E-2.2.4 Producers are aware of water sources which are known or considered to be in critical stage or overused.
+If sources are in critical stage or overused, Producers engage with local stakeholders to coordinate conservation efforts. ✓ • • • • • Requirement T уре Scope Code E-3 Energy, Emissions & Climate Change Basic Intermediate Advanced Small Farms Large Farms IMS Commercial Partner IMS Provider Individual Farms E-3.1.1 The main types of energy sources used in coffee production and processing are identified and quantified, including renewable energy, with a view to reducing them.
+Measures are taken to increase energy efficiency (Kwh/year).
+The use of renewable energy sources is maximized. ~ • • • • E-3.1.2 The main sources of greenhouse gases (GHGs) emissions in coffee production and processing are identified and quantified by 2024, with a view to reducing them.
+Including emissions from fossil fuels and electricity, fertilizer, waste and wastewater. ~ • • • • E-3.1.3 Farm or processing site has Carbon Neutral Certification. ~ • • • • E-3.1.4 Farms have conducted and divulgated a climate risk assessment plan.
+In the case of smallholders who do not have a climate risk plan, there is awareness about the impacts of climate such as loss of suitable area for coffee production and shifts to higher altitudes, increased water stress, poor flowering and cherry development, increased outbreaks of pests and diseases. ✓ • • • • • E-3.1.5 Producers identify and implement measures to adapt to climate change such as GAP, on-farm shade management, increased tree cover, agroforestry, irrigation, new plant varieties and diversification. ✓ • • • • •